MizterB/RetroPie-Setup-Ubuntu/README.md

 ### Automated Ubuntu Install - Legacy Mini & Legacy Server

 If you are familiar with the use of [preseed](https://help.ubuntu.com/lts/installation-guide/s390x/apbs02.html) files to automate Ubuntu installs (no support here), you can use the example [retropie.preseed](autoinstall/retropie.preseed) file to perform a basic install against the Legacy Server or Mini installer. _Use at your own risk!!!_

+## Verify the Disk Configuration

+As noted, Ubuntu setup does not configure the logical volume to use the full size of the disk.
+To confirm the current configuration, perform the following steps:

+- Run the following command:

+  `df -h`

+- Look for the largest filesystem on the list (in terms of what is listed in the `size` column).
+In testing, the size was only set to 100G (100 GB) on a 2 TB SSD.

+To correct this, you must extend the logical volume and file system by running the following commands:

+- Determine the logical volume path by running the following command:

+  `sudo lvscan`

+  In the results, take note of the logical volume path.
+  In testing, it was `/dev/ubuntu-vg/ubuntu-lv`.
+- Extend the logical volume:

+  `sudo lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv`

+  (if necessary, replace the logical volume path with that which you observed in the `lvscan` command)
+- Resize the file system:

+  `sudo resize2fs /dev/ubuntu-vg/ubuntu-lv`

 ## Start the RetroPie Setup Script